The Past and Present of Q Street: South Omaha and the Union Stockyards

 3069 Q Street

-The address started as a small house, but after burning down it became the Social Settlement of Omaha in 1908.
+The 3069 Q St. property started as a small house, but after burning down, a two-story building was erected and became the home of the Social Settlement of Omaha.
 This was a place for immigrant families to seek recreational and educational resources.
 Families had to have at least one family member employed at the stockyards to be qualified for these services.
-It was most popular from the 1920’s to the late 1940’s when the stockyards reached their prime.
+It was most popular from the 1920s to the late 1940s, when the stockyards reached their prime.
 Many South Omaha residents worked there.
-However, as crime increased in the area, the settlement house became less and less of a safe haven because residents didn’t feel safe in the neighborhood.
-In 1964, the building moved from 3069 Q Street to 4860 Q Street.
-The building that was once a hub for South Omaha families became vacant and was torn down in 1968.
-The Social Settlement Association-Omaha, which found it roots on Q Street, is still open today.
+However, as crime increased in the area, the property became less and less of a safe haven because residents didn’t feel safe in the neighborhood.
+In 1964, the organization moved from 3069 Q St. to 4860 Q St. The original building that was once a hub for South Omaha families became vacant and was torn down in 1968.
+The Social Settlement Association-Omaha, which found its roots on Q Street, is now known as Kids Can Community Center in 2018 and offers full-day early childhood education and out-of-school programs.

 Photo Courtesy of Durham Photo Archive.

-Today, there’s a parking lot where this building once stood, the lot has stood vacant since the settlement house was demolished in 1964.
-The building that the lot belongs to seems to have been built in the 1970s or 80s.
-There is grass and mulch with flowers surrounding the lot and some trees to the right.
+In 2018, there’s a parking lot where the two-story building once stood.
+The lot has stood vacant since the original settlement house was demolished in 1968.
 This parking lot belongs to a Catholic charity called the Juan Diego Center.
 While it’s no longer a settlement house, it’s still serving the community as a charity.

 2919 Q Street

-2919 Q Street first appeared in The Omaha World-Herald in 1909 when a house fire destroyed it, which means that it was built between the mid to late 1800s.
-It was first owned by Peter Lenagh and was used as a rental property.
-Then in the 1920’s, it became a dry goods store owned by an S. Vangrowick until 1925 when Moe Vann opened his own dry goods store.
+2919 Q St. first appeared in The Omaha World-Herald in 1909 when a house fire destroyed it.
+According to the Douglas County Assessor, in 1920 this building was erected and it became a dry goods store owned by S. Vangrowick until 1925, when Moe Vann opened his own dry goods store.
 After Moe Vann went bankrupt around the 1930s, Sam Kaplan took over the dry goods store.
-In 1942, it became a Home Defense Girls Headquarters where they supported black women and black women’s work during World War II.
-It was affiliated with the NAACP and its goal was to bridge the physical separation between North and South Omaha African American communities.
+In 1942, it became a Home Defense Girls Headquarters where they supported Black women and Black women’s work during World War II.
+It was affiliated with the NAACP and its goal was to bridge the physical separation between the North and South Omaha African American communities.
 Then in 1971, after the closure of the Armour packing plant, it became Carmona’s Mexican restaurant.
-I believe that the restaurant closed somewhere around the 1980s.
-When the packing plants closed, the decline on Q street was slow, which was hard on the businesses and people already there.
-Today, it is an auto repair shop owned by SJ MORA LLC.
-Now, Q street is a vibrant area with many businesses and within walking distance of my building, there are Mexican restaurants, delis, grocery stores, markets, and mechanics.
-There are also houses a few blocks away from my building called The South Side Terraces.
-Although it's not as industrial as it was when the Stockyards were open it’s still a thriving area.
+It appears that the restaurant closed somewhere around the 1980s.
+When the packing plants closed, the decline on Q Street was slow, which was hard on the businesses and people already there.
+In 2019, it is an auto repair shop owned by SJ Mora LLC.
+In 2019, Q Street is a vibrant area with many businesses and within walking distance of the building.
+There are Mexican restaurants, delis, grocery stores, markets, and mechanics.
+There are also houses a few blocks away from the building called The South Side Terraces.
+Although it's not as industrial as it was when the Stockyards were open, it’s still a thriving area.

 Now, the building is mostly made of tan-colored brick with some being covered up by siding and plaster at the middle and bottom levels.
 There are five frosted windows at the front of the building and on the top level there is a protruding brick in a V design.